• Symbolism—Use and Evolution

 I started out by offering writing and editing services (check out my tips and resources if you’re interested in the process or a wordsmith yourself) and later on opened an Etsy shop for my handmade jewelry.

-There’s a certain sense of satisfaction present in my days.
+There’s a deep sense of satisfaction present in my days, and my gratitude for life is overflowing.

 VOILÀ